nathaneltitane/l2cu/README.md

 L²CU supports the standard 'single-part' model file extension (ldr) and the multipart data, or model assembly file extension (mpd).

-In addition to the stream editing features, it also offers rendering and exporting your models: this is particularly interesting since it can turn your creations into image and 3D content (standard 3D formats), letting you publish and share them without compromising your build information (if you do not wish to share the actual model file).

-You can also tweak or rework the utility's functions to match your preferences.

 In short, with L²CU you can:
 - render your models
 - export your models (to various 3D standard formats)
-- modify your models(color, part or part with a specific color)
+- modify your models (color, part or part with a specific color)
 - format your models in bulk (meta tags, steps, linting, etc.)
 - download and unpack the LDraw parts library
 - create the legacy 'parts.lst' file
+-
+You can also tweak or rework the utility's functions to match your preferences.

 ### How does it work?

-LDraw model files (ldr, mpd and even dat) are plain text files, thus making them stream edit friendly.
+LDraw model files (ldr, mpd and even dat) are plain text files, thus making them stream edit friendly:

 L²CU is a shell script (BASH) that parses and modifies the text in the model file to get the job done.
 It is optimized for portability and uses a very minimal set of dependencies to get the job done.

 ### What does it need?

-On startup, L²CU verifies the presence of necessary dependencies before proceeding and pocessing the user's request.
+On startup, L²CU verifies the presence of necessary dependencies before proceeding and pocessing the user's change request(s).

+You will need:

+Common utilities either already set up on your Linux-based system or that you can easily install using your distribution's package manager:

+- curl
+- sed
+- zip
+- unzip

 For the rendering and exporting features, you may wish to install the following prior to processing:

 - [LeoCAD](https://github.com/leozide/leocad) - Leonardo Zide's LDraw model editor

 - [Blender](https://www.blender.org) - The free and open source 3D creation suite

-- curl, sed, zip, unzip - common utilities either already set up on your Linux-based system or that you can easily install using your distribution's package manager/installer.

 ### render

-The render function generates preset, high defintion renders, of the selected LDraw model files or projects (using leocad to process the renders).
+The render function generates preset, high defintion renders, of the selected LDraw model files or projects (using [LeoCAD](https://github.com/leozide/leocad) to process the renders).

 The user can choose from set defaults or specify the latitude and longitude parameters of the camera, as well as a file saving suffix to register the coordinates as a viewing angle string to the file name:

+ˋˋˋ
 Defaults (as arrays):

 latitude=(